nhsconnect/FHIR-ODS-API/pages/design/build_organization_search.md

 **Searching using a contained match**

-There may be occasions where only part of the organisation name is know, therefore an exact match cannot be found.
+There may be occasions where only part of the organisation name is known, therefore an exact match cannot be found.
 In this scenario, a search can be performed which will look for any part of the name that contains the specified value.

 To search for a name that contains "LEEDS", the following search should be executed: